-During the first week of class, students are introduced to basic commands and the four foundations of service dog tasks in preparation for receiving their new service dog.
-On day two, they get acquainted with equipment and handling techniques and then are introduced to their dog.
-For the remainder of the week, they work on the fundamentals of communicating and working with their new partner in various environments both on campus and in other training environments.
-Training also includes basic obedience, discussions on dog care, etiquette and more.
+During our in-residence training program, students are introduced to basic obedience and commands, ways to motivate and reward their dogs and service dog handling techniques in preparation for receiving their new service dog.
+Throughout class, our instructors will provide hands-on training along with one-on-one interaction as well as full access to our extensive video reference library.
+Students will also work on the fundamentals of communicating and working with their new canine partner in various settings both on campus and in other training environments.
+Training includes personalized task training, basic and advanced obedience, primary and secondary motivators, discussions on dog care, etiquette, canine communication, learning theory and more.

 By the time the team graduates from our program, students will have a clear understanding of how to read their dog and anticipate their dog’s reaction to environmental changes, use of appropriate equipment to become the most effective handler and understand how to motivate and reward their dog throughout the working day.
 Students will also learn how to work with their dogs in various settings that include residential and country environments; outings to malls, grocery stores and other stores, transportation venues including overland rail, train platforms, airports and other types of real-world situations.